 I bought a simple Xiaomi Band 5, and it works like a charm.
-It tracks the quality of sleep and gives me a score that includes many things, such as total sleeping times, phases of sleep, wake-ups, etc. Really, my best investment under 50$.
+It tracks the quality of sleep and gives me a score that includes many things, such as total sleeping times, phases of sleep, wake-ups, etc. Really, my best 50$ investment.

 Another cool feature is a silent vibration alarm that doesn't blow the whole family up in the morning and gives you less chance to switch it off and sleep ahead.

 Why not take an apple watch?
 Simply because they are too massive to sleep and their battery capacity does not allow them to keep them on 24/7